Shippea Hill railway station: Facilities

+Passenger volume

-Shippea Hill has been recorded as one of the least-used railway stations in Britain.
+Shippea Hill has been recorded as one of the least used railway stations in Britain.
 According to Office of Rail and Road estimates, it was the least-used railway station in 2014/15 (with 22 passengers) and 2015/16 (12 passengers).
 In 2016/17 there was an increase to 156 passengers.
 This trend has continued in subsequent years, to a recent record of 432 passengers in 2018/19.
 Due to its unusual status, it sometimes attracts attempts to boost its numbers.
 In December 2016, Ian Cumming, a finalist from The Great British Bake Off attracted at least 16 people to the station by handing out free mince pies.

 Simon Usborne of The Guardian wrote, "It's hard to imagine a more desolate place to get off a train.
 Shipping containers for sale stand in a muddy yard behind the far platform, opposite the pitched-roof signal box, now shuttered.
 Otherwise the view is of field after field, some showing maize stumps, others now peat-black and ploughed."

-Shippea Hill station was not always so quiet.
-The 1966/1967 timetable shows that about twelve trains a day called in each direction, and it was used as a railhead for the airbases at Mildenhall and Lakenheath.

 Geoff Marshall and Vicki Pipe featured the station on their YouTube channel All the Stations, which catalogued their attempt to visit all currently operating railway stations in Great Britain.
-In Episode 17, on 3 June 2017, they started their day at Shippea Hill and, with a group of 19 friends plus three unrelated genuine passengers, they almost doubled the 12-passenger total from 2015/16 in one day.
+In Episode 17, on 3 June 2017, they started their day at Shippea Hill and, with a group of 21 friends plus three unrelated genuine passengers, they doubled the 12-passenger total from 2015/16 in one day.